The U.S. Is Beating Back ISIS, So What Comes Next?

 So all these military advances raise the question: What happens after ISIS is defeated on the battlefield?

-Trump made a number of pledges regarding the wars he inherited in Iraq and Syria, as well as Afghanistan: More airstrikes against Islamist radicals.
+Trump made a number of pledges regarding the wars he inherited in Iraq and Syria, as well as Afghanistan: more airstrikes against Islamist radicals.
 More freedom for U.S. military commanders to act.
 And no more nation-building.

 Check, check and check.